 Dr. Shaw is a nationally recognized expert in cancer survivorship and speaker on subjects such as the important role of primary care in cancer survival, treatment of menopausal symptoms in breast cancer survivors and the ongoing need for treating the lasting effects of cancer therapies after cancer treatments have ended.

 Traci Stockton is the Coordinator of Cancer Survivorship Care.
 She has been part of the healthcare field for over 25 years.
 Traci has worked in multiple specialty settings within the healthcare system ranging from intensive care, emergency, urgent care, and oncology.
 She has also worked as a certified E.M.T. for Advanced Life Support ambulance.
-As she worked with Dr. Amy Shaw in a previous position it was clear that they work extraordinarily well as a team and together they came to St. Joseph Health to be an integral part of the Regional Cancer Care team.
+As she worked with Dr. Amy Shaw in a previous position it was clear that they work extraordinarily well as a team and together they came to Providence to be an integral part of the Regional Cancer Care team.

 Traci is Clinically California Board Certified.
 In addition to her attributes to the Cancer Survivorship Program at St. Joseph Regional Cancer Care Center, she also enjoys teaching first aid, CPR and participating in disaster preparedness.
 Traci thrives in a learning and supportive environment and says it is easy to find that here.